aphecetche/aafu/usermanual.md

 - "workers=8x" to get 8 workers per machine (try not to go over this)
 - "masteronly" to skip the connection to the proof workers and start a conversation only with the master (it's faster to start, and is more than enough for everything related to staging, for instance)

+Note that the username should be specified in the Open command.
+It might work without but we observed that sometimes the connection just hangs when the username is not specified, while it's always OK with the username...

 Please remember that you must have a valid alien token before attempting the connection and that you must have the following line in your `.rootrc`:

 	XSec.GSI.DelegProxy: 2